Rouz1130/blog/README.md

 # blog

 This is a blog project were a user can sign in via with their twitter account.
 Once logged in the user can now make a new Title to post a topic or reply to a current topic that is on the blog site.
-The project purpose was to practice the use of authentication in this case it uses twitter to do so.
+The project purpose was to practice the use of authentication OAuth in this case it uses twitter.
+Typically once user writes a post their twitter image is displayed.
+Also a user who has logged in can link to a particular blog posts twitter account.
+Unfortonutly due to the documentation from firebase whihch has changed, the mage and link are currently not working.
+But the authentication is.

 ## Prerequisites